Breeding Terms and Conditions

 In all other cases, stud fee II will be charged.

-Some stallions incur a foal fee payable after a living foal has been born.
-Should a mare successfully bred in 2021 not produce a viable foal the following year, a corresponding veterinary certificate must be subwithted to Elmshorn.
+3. Some stallions incur a foal fee payable after a living foal has been born.
+Should a mare successfully bred in 2023 not produce a viable foal the following year, a corresponding veterinary certificate must be submitted to Elmshorn.
 Otherwise, a foal fee might be charged.

 If a foal from an insemination under stud fee I is not registered with the Holsteiner Verband (original or Global) in the year of birth (not registered at all or registered with another breed association) instead of the foal fee, the entire difference to stud fee II must be paid.